Cellar Spiders Identification Guide

 For best results, we recommend these complementary measures:

-• Reduce humidity - Use dehumidifiers in basements and crawl spaces; fix leaks promptly
+• Reduce humidity by using dehumidifiers in basements and crawl spaces.
+Fix leaks promptly.

-• Vacuum webs regularly - This directly removes spiders and egg sacs; dispose of vacuum contents outside
+• Vacuum webs regularly to directly remove spiders and egg sacs.
+Dispose of vacuum contents outside.

-• Reduce exterior lighting - Or use yellow “bug lights” that attract fewer prey insects
+• Reduce exterior lighting or use yellow “bug lights” that attract fewer insects.

-• Close blinds at night - Prevents interior lights from attracting insects to windows
+• Close blinds at night to prevent interior lights from attracting insects to windows.

-• Seal entry points - Caulk gaps around windows, doors, and utility penetrations
+• Seal entry points by caulking gaps around windows, doors, and pipes.

-• Reduce clutter - Eliminate undisturbed corners where webs accumulate
+• Reduce clutter to eliminate undisturbed corners where webs build up.

 Why Regular Service Matters

-• Populations can grow substantially in favorable conditions
+• Populations can grow quickly when conditions are good

-• Prey insect populations (which attract spiders) are not controlled
+• Prey insect populations that attract spiders are not controlled

 • Egg sacs may hatch weeks after initial treatment

-Our comprehensive quarterly service maintains the protective barrier, controls prey insects that attract spiders, and includes regular de-webbing to keep your home spider-free.
+Our tri-annual service maintains the protective barrier and controls prey insects that attract spiders.
+It also includes regular de-webbing to keep your home spider-free.

 Commonly Confused With